derzz/cs246-notes/CS 246 Notes/L7 MIL, Copy Constructors.md

     - Recursion, and will stop recursing when there's no nullptr
 - Can have stack overflows if keep calling the stack
     - ![](https://cdn.discordapp.com/attachments/966496028469624875/1156994321589993592/image.png?ex=6516fe6e&is=6515acee&hm=0bb4657c13e3da22bbf282dfbbad5382878a9bbd7ffe3c67f1f5ec1113449100&)

 ### When is Copy Constructor Invoked?
 - Constructing one object from the another of the same type
 - Pass by value: There are subtleties- to be discussed regarding move
-    - Return by value: